A Snapshot of Liver Cancers

-Primary liver and bile duct cancers are the fifth most common cause of cancer death in men and the ninth most common cause of cancer death in women.
-Over the past two decades, incidence rates for these cancers have increased in people of all races and in both sexes; mortality rates have increased in all groups except Asians/Pacific Islanders.
-Men are more than twice as likely as women to develop and die from liver and bile duct cancers.
-African Americans, Asians/Pacific Islanders, Hispanics, and American Indians/Alaska Natives are more likely to develop these cancers than whites.
-This much higher risk for Hispanics and Asians/Pacific Islanders is in contrast to most other types of cancer, for which their risks are lower than those in whites.
+Primary liver cancer (including intrahepatic bile duct cancer) is the fifth most common cause of cancer death in men and the ninth most common cause of cancer death in women.
+Over the past two decades, incidence rates for these cancers have increased in people of all races and in both sexes.
+Overall mortality rates have been rising an average of 2.6 percent each year over 2002-2011.
+Men are about three times as likely as women to develop liver and intrahepatic bile duct cancers and more than twice as likely as women to die from these cancers.
+Asians/Pacific Islanders and American Indians/Alaska Natives have higher incidence rates of these cancers than people of other races/ethnicities.

-Liver cancer is associated closely with hepatitis virus infections, especially hepatitis B. Almost all cases of liver cancer in the United States occur in people with alcohol-related cirrhosis or chronic hepatitis B or C infection.
-Obesity and diabetes are also associated with increased liver cancer risk.
-Vaccinating for hepatitis B provides long-term protection from hepatitis B infection and has been shown to lower the risk of liver cancer in children, although it is not yet known whether it lowers the risk in adults.
+Almost all cases of liver cancer in the United States occur in people with alcohol-related cirrhosis or who are chronically infected with hepatitis B virus (HBV) or hepatitis C virus (HCV).
+Obesity, diabetes, and iron storage disease are other risk factors for liver cancer.
+Vaccinating for HBV provides long-term protection from HBV infection and has been shown to lower the risk of liver cancer in children, although it is not yet known whether it lowers the risk in adults.
 There is no standard or routine screening test for liver cancer.
-Standard treatments for liver cancer include surgery, radiation therapy, chemotherapy, percutaneous ethanol injection, and targeted therapy.
-New treatments currently being tested include hyperthermia therapy and biological therapy.
+Standard treatments for liver cancer include surgery, liver transplant, ablation therapy, embolization therapy, radiation therapy, chemotherapy, and targeted therapy.

-Examples of NCI Activities Relevant to Liver and Bile Duct Cancers
+Examples of NCI Activities Relevant to Liver Cancer

-- The Tumor Microenvironment Network (TMEN) is exploring the role of the microenvironment—the cells and blood vessels that feed and support a tumor—in tumor initiation and progression.
-Network investigators are examining the role of myofibroblasts/cancer-associated fibroblasts in digestive cancers, including liver cancer.
+- The Tumor Microenvironment Network (TMEN) is exploring the role of the microenvironment in tumor initiation, progression, and metastasis.
+One TMEN center is investigating the role of two cell types, myofibroblasts and cancer-associated fibroblasts, in digestive cancers, including liver cancer.

-- The Early Detection Research Network (EDRN) is identifying and testing new biomarkers to enhance cancer detection and risk assessment.
-Several projects in the G.I. and Other Associated Cancers Research Group are focused on biomarkers for the early detection of liver cancer.
+- The Early Detection Research Network (EDRN) is identifying and testing new biomarkers to improve cancer detection and risk assessment.
+Several liver-relevant biomarkers are currently being investigated through the EDRN.

-- NCI supports the Phase I/II Study of TRC105 in Combination with Sorafenib in Hepatocellular Carcinoma, a clinical trial studying the safety and effectiveness of combining sorafenib and TRC105 for the treatment of patients with liver cancer who cannot receive surgery or other local therapies.
+- A phase I/II trial Sorafenib and TRC105 in Hepatocellular Cancer is studying the safety and effectiveness of combining sorafenib and the experimental biological agent TRC105 for the treatment of patients with liver cancer that has not responded to other treatments.

-Trends in NCI Funding for Liver and Bile Duct Cancers Research
+Trends in NCI Funding for Liver Cancer Research

-The National Cancer Institute's (NCI) investment1 in liver and bile duct cancers research decreased from $75.1 million in fiscal year (FY) 2008 to $64.7 million in FY 2012.
-In addition to this funding, NCI supported $12.2 million in liver and bile duct cancers research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment1 in liver and intrahepatic bile duct cancers research was $64.0 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $12.2 million in liver and intrahepatic bile duct cancers research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.